 Causes of accidents involving motorcycles include:

-Roadway Issues: Motorcycles are smaller than cars and this makes them more susceptible to forces on the road.
+- Roadway Issues: Motorcycles are smaller than cars, making them more susceptible to forces on the road.
 This includes potholes, obstacles, and curves.
 For example, if a pothole in the road goes unrepaired, a motorcycle could go over the pothole at high speed.
 This could impact the wheel, damage the tire, and bend the rim.
 This impact could also knock the rider off-balance, leading to a wreck involving traumatic injuries.

-Road Rash: This is the colloquial term given to the removal of skin from the body of a motorcycle rider or passenger.
+- Road Rash: This is the colloquial term given to removing skin from the body of a motorcycle rider or passenger.
 As someone skids across the pavement, their skin gets caught on the road and could slough off of their body.
 When this happens, major blood loss and opportunistic infections can occur.

 If someone has been involved in a motorcycle accident, their family could face an uncertain financial future.
 The cost of hospitalizations involving surgical procedures is high.
 Even if a family has health insurance, their plan could have a large deductible.
 This alone can create financial stress.
-Furthermore, some plans have a limit on the number of benefits a policyholder can receive during their lifetime.
+Furthermore, some plans limit the number of benefits a policyholder can receive during their lifetime.
 If this is reached, the family could be forced to pay the remaining balance.
-For this reason, it is vital for everyone to understand the intricacies of their health insurance policy.
+For this reason, everyone needs to understand the intricacies of their health insurance policy.

 Even after someone has been discharged from the hospital, they could require an extensive rehabilitation course.
-This is important because it can help to restore some of the lost motor and sensory functions after a serious accident.
-On the other hand, these rehab visits can be expensive and some health insurance plans will not cover all of them.
+This is important because it can help restore some of the lost motor and sensory functions after a serious accident.
+On the other hand, these rehab visits can be expensive, and some health insurance plans will not cover them.
 Families who have been involved in a serious motorcycle accident may find it helpful to talk to an experienced legal professional.
-There are paths potentially available to them that could result in significant financial relief while restoring their quality of life.Trusted Lincoln Motorcycle Accident Lawyer

-I’m Ed Smith, a Lincoln Motorcycle Accident Lawyer.
 Motorcycles are a popular mode of transportation that involves inherent risks.
-If you or a loved one has been injured in an accident involving a motorcycle, please call my office at 916.921.6400 for friendly, free advice.
+If you or a loved one has been injured in an accident involving a motorcycle, please call our experienced Lincoln, CA motorcycle accident attorneys at 916.921.6400 or 800.404.5400 for free, friendly advice.